jhpce-jhu/jhpce_mkdocs/docs/access/onedrive.md

 ![](images/rclone4.png)

 When prompted to “Save your login”, you should select “Don’t Save”.
-You should then see in the Firefox display, a “Success!” message, and in your “srun” session, you should see the message “Got code”, and then a selection of OneDrive site options.
+You should then see in the web browser display, a “Success!” message, and in your “srun” session, you should see the message “Got code”, and then a selection of OneDrive site options.
 You should select option “1” for “onedrive”.

 ![](images/Screen-Shot-2021-03-24-at-10.31.42-AM.png)